tanjoshua/ecommerce-backend/README.md

 7. Setting and handling query parameters for get requests
 8. Connection and interaction with a MongoDB database (native driver)
 9. Connection and interaction with a MongoDB database using an ODM tool like Mongoose
-10. Using cookies & sessions, storing sessions in MongoDB
+10. Using sessions stored in MongoDB for authentication
+11. Route protection